Development and characterization of MPGD-based transition radiation detectors: Prototype Development and Design

 \subsection{Readout Electronics and DAQ System}

-Fast signal collection is essential for TRDs in order to separate clusters along the track and distinguish the TR photon-induced signals from energy deposited in the gaseous drift region by all charge particles.
-For these prototypes, flash ADC modules (fADC-125)~\cite{fadc} with 8 ns sampling time developed by Jefferson Lab were used, and signals were amplified with fast (10 ns peaking time) GAS-II preamplifiers~\cite{GAS2} before digitization.
-These fast front-end electronics require higher detector gas gain than traditional APV25-based readout~\cite{apv25}, but are critical for characterizing the timing and amplitude distributions of TR photon clusters.
+Fast signal collection is essential for TRDs in order to separate clusters along the track and distinguish the TR photon-induced signals from energy deposited in the gaseous drift region by all charged particles.
+For these prototypes, flash ADC modules (fADC-125)~\cite{fadc} with 8\,ns sampling time developed by Jefferson Lab were used, and signals were amplified with fast (10\,ns peaking time) GAS-II preamplifiers~\cite{GAS2} before digitization.
+These fast front-end electronics require higher detector gas gain than commonly used APV25-based readout~\cite{apv25}, but are critical for characterizing the timing and amplitude distributions of TR photon clusters.
+Regarding the readout electronics setup, 240 out of 256 strips on the X-plane of each detector are connected individually to ADC modules and read out in parallel, while all 256 strips of the Y-plane are read out serially with the SRS.